Tyrrrz/Contextual/Readme.md

 }
 ```

-Note that calling `Context.Provide(...)` returns an `IDisposable`.
+Calling `Context.Provide(...)` pushes a new instance of the context on the stack, which makes it available to nested operations.
-It's very important to wrap it in a `using` statement because its `Dispose()` method is responsible for popping the current instance off the stack.
+Note that this returns an `IDisposable` which you must wrap in a `using` statement to ensure that the context gets resets to the previous instance at the end of the block.

 When dealing with multiple provided contexts of the same type, `Context.Use<T>()` always resolves the instance which is nearest on the callstack.
 Essentially, providing a new context temporarily shadows the previous instance: